Makaronumakaronai/PingPongTicTacToe/README.md

 Given board, it could be full of half full - your program should tell who is the winner?

+IMPORTANT: this exercise should is not intended to be finished, but rather used as exercise to practice TDD, pairing, communication skills.

 The format:

 1. Done in pairs